ydb-platform/ydb/ydb/docs/en/core/concepts/topic.md

 2. The SDK and server maintain the reading order.
 Data is read from the parent partition first, followed by the child partitions.
 3. As a result, the exactly-once writing guarantee and the reading order guarantee are preserved for a specific [producer identifier](#producer-id).

-### Autopartitioning modes {#autopartitioning_modes}
+### Autopartitioning strategies {#autopartitioning_strategies}

-The following autopartitioning modes are available for any topic:
+The following autopartitioning strategies are available for any topic:

 #### DISABLED

 Autopartitioning is disabled for this topic.
-In this mode, the number of partitions remains constant, and there is no automatic scaling.
+The number of partitions remains constant, and there is no automatic scaling.

 The initial number of partitions is set during topic creation.
-If the partition count is manually adjusted in this mode, new partitions are added.
+If the partition count is manually adjusted, new partitions are added.
 Both previously existing and new partitions are active.

 #### UP